-The overall objective of this project is incorporating relative time delay and magnification distributions predicted by lens models into ranking possible sub-threshold, strongly-lensed candidates.
-Because the lens model calculations depend on multiple parameters of the lens system, such as lens mass and source distance, the search pipelines are most optimal when these various models are accounted for.
-This will provide us with ranking statistics based on the type of lens model used.
+The overall objective of this project is incorporating the relative time delay and magnification distributions predicted by lens models into ranking possible sub-threshold, stronglylensed candidates.
+This will provide us with a lensed likelihood based on the type of lens model used and super-threshold event in question.
 The first step in this project is developing a toy lens model and running it through simulations to obtain the relative time delay and magnification values for varying parameter configurations.
 We then incorporate this information into the TESLA search pipeline by modifying the likelihood calculations in the gstLAL code.
 To determine the performance of these modifications, we will run a final simulation campaign.
-This method will improve the efficiency and effectiveness of the search if we see an increase in the number of astrophysical events registered by the detectors.
+This method will improve the efficiency and effectiveness of the search if we see an increase in the number of subtreshold events registered by the detectors.